-If the patient's LaPOST document conflicts with the patient's previously expressed health care instructions or advance directive, then, to the extent of the conflict, the most recent expression of the patient's wishes are honored.
+If the resident's LaPOST document conflicts with his/her previously expressed health care instructions or advance directive, then, to the extent of the conflict, the most recent expression of the resident's wishes is honored.

-If there are any conflicts or ethical concerns about the orders within a patient's LaPOST document, appropriate hospital resources - such as ethics committees, care conference, legal advisors, risk management and/or other administrative and medical staff resources - may be utilized to resolve the conflict.
+If there are any conflicts or ethical concerns about the orders within a resident's LaPOST document, appropriate resources - such as ethics committees, care conferences, legal advisors, risk management and/or other administrative and medical staff resources - may be utilized to resolve the conflict.